 Mobi-C Cervical Disc was the ﬁrst cervical disc in the United States approved to treat more than one level of the cervical spine.
 Mobi-C was determined by the FDA to be statistically superior to fusion at 7 years for two-level cervical disc replacement, based on the primary study endpoint of a prospective, concurrently controlled and randomized, multi-center clinical trial.1 At 10 years, all patient-reported outcomes were equivalent to or improved from 7 years.3.4

-- Controlled Mobility: Restoring natural motion to the cervical spine - The controlled mobility of the patented mobile core is the foundation of Mobi-C. With vertebrae and neck muscle movement, the Mobi-C implant is free to twist and slide left-to-right, and front-to-back, as well as rotate.
+The controlled mobility of the patented mobile core is the foundation of Mobi-C. With vertebrae and neck muscle movement, the Mobi-C implant is free to twist and slide left-to-right, and front-to-back, as well as rotate.

 Ease of Insertion

-- One-Step Insertion: To insert the Mobi-C Cervical Disc, no additional exposure or operative steps are required for screw or keel placement, eliminating the need for drilling or chiseling.
+To insert the Mobi-C Cervical Disc, no additional exposure or operative steps are required for screw or keel placement, eliminating the need for drilling or chiseling.

 Mobi-C is the first cervical disc FDA approved for both one and two-level indications.
 The U.S. Food and Drug Administration (FDA) approved an update to the Mobi-C labeling to include seven-year clinical results.